tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 # 🚀 Deployment Guide

-How to run the Foundry GitHub Actions workflow to configure an Ubuntu server using modular bash scripts.
+How to run the GitHub Actions workflow to configure an Ubuntu server using modular bash scripts.

 ## ✅ Prerequisites